khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 [Actors](https://khanonjs.com/api-docs/modules/decorators_actor.html) are logical elements that interact with the themselves, the scene, and/or the player.
 The actors to be used in this scene are declared in the [`actors`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#actors) property.

 [Sprites](https://khanonjs.com/api-docs/modules/decorators_sprite.html) are 2D textures that always face to the camera.
-They can be used for many different purposes like compose an actor, be a part of the scene, or render Particles.
+They can be used for many different purposes like compose an actor, be a part of the scene, or render particles.
 Sprites are delcared in the [`sprites`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#particles) property.

 [Meshes](https://khanonjs.com/api-docs/modules/decorators_mesh.html) are 3D compositions.
-Like particles, they can be used to compose an actor, be a part of the scene, or render Particles.
+Like particles, they can be used to compose an actor, be a part of the scene, or render particles.
 Meshes are delcared in the [`meshes`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#meshes) property.

 [Particles](https://khanonjs.com/api-docs/modules/decorators_particle.html) add effects to the environment, like the water of a waterfall or a fire throwing flares.
 Particles are declared in the [`particles`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#particles) property.